 The park protects more than 31 species of imperiled plants and animals; wild cotton (Gossypium hirsutum), giant orchid (Pteroglossaspis ecristata), fuzzywuzzy airplant (Tillandsia pruinose), Curtis’s milkweed (Asclepias curtissii), gopher tortoise (Gopherus polyphemus) and bald eagle (Haliaeetus leucocephalus) to name a few.
-Some natural areas considered rare or unique can be found in the park, these include cabbage palm hammock, coastal scrub and keys tidal rock barren.
+Some natural areas considered rare or unique can be found in the park, including cabbage palm hammock, coastal scrub and keys tidal rock barren.

 To date, I have implemented numerous exotic plant removal projects that would have cost the Florida Park Service around $430,000.
 Thanks to the Florida Fish and Wildlife Conservation Commission’s Upland Plant Management Program, thousands of acres have been treated and thousands of acres are in the restoration process.

 This upcoming fiscal year the park has 724 acres planned to be treated in the Estero River Scrub tract.
-This go around contractors will focus primarily on removing downy rose myrtle, melaleuca, ear leaf acacia and Brazilian pepper.
+This go around, contractors will focus primarily on removing downy rose myrtle, melaleuca, ear leaf acacia and Brazilian pepper.
 This treatment will hopefully put these zones into a maintenance condition.

-With regular treatments and regular fire return intervals Estero Bay Preserve State Park is well on its way to becoming a hidden gem.
-Improvements are also being made to the trail system by means of fresh trail markers, updated kiosks, updated maps and brochures and new benches.
+With regular treatments and regular fire return intervals, Estero Bay Preserve State Park is well on its way to becoming a hidden gem.
+Improvements are also being made to the trail system by means of fresh trail markers, updated kiosks, updated maps and brochures, and new benches.

 As for the future, I hope to provide interns and volunteers, and employees with the same passion and training that I received when I first started out.
 Without our great team, none of our wonderful accomplishments would have ever been achieved.